Tyrus (wrestler): The Funkasaurus (2012–2014)

-WWE ran vignettes promoting his return to television on the November 7, 2011 episode of Raw.
+WWE ran vignettes promoting his return to television on the November 7, 2011, episode of Raw.
 However, Clay's television return was continuously delayed by authority figure John Laurinaitis to be "next week", with this trend continuing all the way into January 2012.
-Clay made his television return on the January 9, 2012 episode of Raw as a face (heroic character) with a fun-loving, funk dancing gimmick, with the nickname "The Funkasaurus" and began using Ernest "The Cat" Miller's theme song "Somebody Call My Momma".
+Around this time, Clay was informed by management that he would be portraying a dancing face character upon his return.
+He was hesitant to follow through with their request, but gained the confidence to try it with encouragement from Dusty Rhodes.
+Clay made his television return on the January 9, 2012, episode of Raw as a face (heroic character) with a fun-loving, funk dancing gimmick, with the nickname "The Funkasaurus" and began using Ernest "The Cat" Miller's theme song "Somebody Call My Momma".
 Now accompanied by The Funkadactyls (Naomi and Cameron) and announced as hailing from "Planet Funk", Clay incorporated gyrations and dance moves into his various squash wins on both Raw and SmackDown.
+Clay made his pay-per-view singles debut at the Royal Rumble on January 29, quickly defeating Drew McIntyre.

 At WrestleMania XXVIII, Clay made an on-stage appearance, calling and dancing with Momma Clay.
 The following night on Raw, Clay started a feud with Dolph Ziggler and Jack Swagger when he saved Santino Marella from them.
 Clay and Marella beat Ziggler and Swagger on the April 9 episode of Raw.
 On the April 20 episode of SmackDown, Clay began a brief association with Hornswoggle.
 At Extreme Rules, Clay defeated Ziggler.
 By May, Clay was on a 21-match winning streak since adopting the Funkasaurus gimmick.